 Advanced Placement English Language and Composition (11-12) is an elective Honors course which fulfills the English 3 or 4 requirement.
 It is designed to help students become skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts and to become skilled writers who can compose for a variety of purposes.
 Skill in writing follows from students' awareness of their own composing process: the way they explore ideas, reconsider strategies, and revise their work.
 This process is the essence of the AP English Language and Composition course.
 All College and Career Ready Standards for the 11-12 grade band are covered.
 Successful completion of summer reading and writing assignments prior to the class is strongly recommended.
-In order for this course to be weighted for GPA at the 5.0 level, the Advanced Placement Test is required.
-If the Advanced Placement Test is not taken, then the course will be weighted at the 4.5 level.
+This course is weighted for GPA at the 5.0 level.
+Students enrolled in this course are required to take a district comprehensive final examination that will be worth 10% of their final grade.